-4.1.3.
+4.1.4.
 Water courses and water bodies

-Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thin freshwater lens of the underground aquifer of the small low-lying atolls and islets.
+- 43. Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thin freshwater lens of the underground aquifer of the small low-lying atolls and islets.
 Malaita is undoubtedly flanked with larger rivers and many other smaller ones owning to its rugged terrain and high topography.
 Nearby the sub-project site, the Kwaibala river which is located 1.2 km to the south drains into the Auki harbour.
-The continuous draining of Kwaibala river into the Auki harbour making the harbour somewhat an overall estuarine environment (Figure 11).

-Months

-There are three existing boreholes currently are located in an aquifer supplying Auki's water need.
-Small perennial steams flow in the valleys that connect to Kwaibala river have water quality that are degraded due to the highly modified terrestrial ecosystems.
-Some 1 km away to the west and 5 km away to the north are the Osi lake and Fiu rivers respectively (Figure 12).
+The continuous draining of Kwaibala river into the Auki harbour making the harbour somewhat an overall estuarine environment (Figure 13). - There are three existing boreholes currently are located in an aquifer supplying Auki's water need.
+Small perennial steams flow in the valleys that connect to Kwaibala river have water quality that are degraded due to the highly modified terrestrial ecosystems6.
+Some 1 km away to the west and 5 km away to the north are the Osi lake and Fiu rivers respectively (Figure 14). - For the subproject site, there is lack of surface water (water-way).
+However, surface runoff (mainly stormwater) cannot be ruled out due to location of the site on a built-environment in the heart of Auki township.
+There are existing drainage lines along the northern, eastern and southern boundary of the concerned land (site where the office building will be constructed).
+According to the township Planning, the water features in the northern and southern boundaries form the drainage lines for the current subdivision, while the water feature in the western boundary is the main drainage that runs parallel to the main Auki township road.
+Runoffs from the perimeter of the office building will be trapped via a concrete drain and released into the drain along the southern boundary which connects to the main township drain along the main road with its outfall beside the old wharf and finally into the Auki harbour.

+Figure 13: Imagery showing Kwaibala river discharges to the Pacific Ocean at Auki Harbour.

-&lt;sup>4 Solomon Water (6 May 2020).
+6 Solomon Water (6 May 2020).
 Solomon Islands Urban Water Supply and Sanitation Sector Project, Auki Water Supply Project.

-Figure 12: Imagery showing location of Osi lake and Fiu river
+Figure 14: Imagery showing location of Osi lake and Fiu river

-4.1.4.
+4.1.5.
 Geology

-The Solomon Islands are formed from a complex collage of crustal units or terrains which is termed as Solomon block.
+- 46. The Solomon Islands are formed from a complex collage of crustal units or terrains which is termed as Solomon block.
 Its formation through crustal accumulation within an intra-oceanic environment since Cretaceous period.
-Predominantly Cretaceous basaltic basement sequences are divided into: (1) a plume-related Ontong Java Plateau terrain (OJPT) which includes Malaita, Ulawa, and northern Santa Isabel; (2) a 'normal' ocean ridge related South Solomon MORB terrain (SSMT)

-which includes Choiseul and Guadalcanal; and (3) a hybrid 'Makira terrain' which has both MORB and plume plateau affinities.

-The Auki town area where the sub-project site is located is characterised with alluvium and coralline limestone along the coast and alite limestone formation (cretaceous) and Haruta Limestone formation (plio-pleistocene) in the inland (Figure 13).
+Predominantly Cretaceous basaltic basement sequences are divided into: (1) a plume-related Ontong Java Plateau terrain (OJPT) which includes Malaita, Ulawa, and northern Santa Isabel; (2) a 'normal' ocean ridge related South Solomon MORB terrain (SSMT) which includes Choiseul and Guadalcanal; and (3) a hybrid 'Makira terrain' which has both MORB and plume plateau affinities7. - 47.
+The Auki town area where the sub-project site is located is characterised with alluvium and coralline limestone along the coast and alite limestone formation (cretaceous) and Haruta Limestone formation (pliopleistocene) in the inland (Figure 15).
 According to site observation, the sub-project site is generally coralline limestone formation overlain by a humus layer (~3 cm thick) and dark loose soil.